GET INVOLVED - As a Coach or a Running Buddy

 When and Where are the Practices/Lessons?

-When: The Fall season starts in mid-September, and culminates with the Girls on the Run 5K in November.
-Spring Season will start in mid-March and wraps up early June.
+When: The Spring season starts the week of April 8th, and culminates with the Girls on the Run 5K on June 8th.
+Fall Season will start in mid-September and wraps up late November.

-Teams meet once or twice a week for 10-weeks after school.
+Teams meet once or twice a week for 8-weeks after school.

 Where: Girls on the Run of NW Washington sites are located throughout Whatcom County.
 Each school site chooses its own days and times that work best for the program at their location